PrajualR/sms-spam-ham-classifier/README.md

 Note: Word2Vec + AvgWord2Vec code is present but currently not used in the final pipeline.

 ## ⚙️ FastAPI
 The api_service.py provides a REST API interface but is not used in the Streamlit deployment or locally.
-No setup instructions are included for FastAPI.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---